 The Holly Hills name comes from combining the California city names of Hollywood and Beverly Hills.
-Holly Hills was marketed to buyers as “The California of St Louis, la testament to the early twentieth century s infatuation with Hollywood.
-Federer Pl, Leona St. Bellerive Blvd. and Holly Has Blvd. are part of a picturesque drive that is a must for natives and newcomers alike The bluffs of Bellerive Park, built in 1908, offer visitors panoramic views of the Mississippi Local legend says that 7-UP was invented in a basement lab in Holly Hills Plus, Butch O’Hare, the World War flying ace for whom Chicago’s O’Hare Airport is named, is a neighborhood native son.
+Holly Hills was marketed to buyers as “The California of St Louis, a testament to the early twentieth century’s infatuation with Hollywood.
+Federer Pl, Leona St. Bellerive Blvd. and Holly Hills Blvd. are part of a picturesque drive that is a must for natives and newcomers alike The nearby bluffs of Bellerive Park, built in 1908, offer visitors panoramic views of the Mississippi Local legend says that 7-UP was invented in a basement lab in Holly Hills.
+Plus, Butch O’Hare, the World War flying ace for whom Chicago’s O’Hare Airport is named, is a neighborhood native son.

 Come explore this south St. Louis jewel and see why Holly Hills has been named Best Place to Live by the Riverfront Times!

 Related: A Brief History of Holly Hills

 Show your neighborhood pride with this super cute Holly Hills Women’s T-Shirt.

 Don’t wait, they’re going fast and the price is right at only $15!